Understanding Rates

 In addition to the cost of maintaining the lines The District uses to deliver clean water or remove and treat wastewater, there is also a charge from your local water or sewer treatment provider.

-• Depending on your location, you will see an additional charge for your treatment service provider in addition to The District’s rates.
+• Depending on your location, you will see an additional charge for your treatment service provider.

-• The District passes the rates for these services through to you as part of your monthly water bill.
+• The District factors in these services to you as part of your monthly water bill.

 Our drinking water and wastewater treatment service providers include: